alicemaestri13/Stranger_Sentiment/README.md

 This project analyzes the evolution of fan sentiment (or "Hype") for the TV series **Stranger Things** across five seasons.
 By extracting and analyzing comments from official YouTube trailers (USA), the project monitors how public perception shifted from the "Sleeper Hit" status of Season 1 to the global anticipation for Season 5.

 ## ⚙️ Methodology & Pipeline
-The project follows a structured Data Science pipeline divided into three main phases:
+The project follows a structured Data Science pipeline divided into four main phases:

 ### 1. Data Ingestion (ETL)
 **Source:** YouTube Data API v3.